civicrm/civicrm-setup/docs/getting-started.md

 ...
 ```

-A more complete list of options is available in `cv core:install --help`.
+To browse a more complete list of options, run `cv core:install --help`.

 ## Inspect the plugins and events